Waterproofing a Basement with an Existing Radon Mitigation System

 Solution

-We started by installing our interior perimeter waterproofing system, but with a bit of a twist. instead of our normal WaterGuard, we installed Radon WaterGuard drains.
-These drains are very similar to our normal WaterGuard drains, but they completely seal out air.
-We do this by installing a foam strip all along the wall flange.
-This way, water can enter from the walls while also sealing the bad air out.
-Having a good mitigation system like this one won't let air bypass the foam strip because the air pressure from the fan won't let the air sit around for too long.
-Another difference between the Radon WaterGuard and the regular WaterGuard is that Radon WaterGuard has ports that allow us to service the drains in the future without compromising the sealed mitigation system.
+We started by installing a full interior perimeter waterproofing system, but with a bit of a twist. instead of our normal WaterGuard, we installed our radon WaterGuard drains.
+These drains are very similar to our normal WaterGuard drains, but they are sealed at their wall flanges with foam stripping.
+This way, water that drips from the walls can enter the drainage system, while also keeping the bad air underneath the floor.
+Having a good radon mitigation system like this one won't let air bypass the foam strip because the air pressure from the fan won't let the air sit around for too long.
+Our WaterGuard drains also have airtight service ports, which will allow us to run some tests and clean the system upon our service visits.

-Now that we installed the special Radon WaterGuard drains, it was time for everything else.
-We started by hooking the drains up to our TripleSafe sump pump attached with an UltraSump 4 battery backup.
+Now that we installed the special WaterGuard drains, it was time for everything else.
+We started by hooking the drains up to our TripleSafe sump pump - which comes with an UltraSump 4 battery backup system.
 We also attached two discharge lines from the sump pump to a safe place away from the outside of the home.
-It's important to note that we didn't need a special sump for the radon system because all of ours are already air tight.
+It's important to note that we didn't need a special sump for the radon system because all of ours are already air tight (and have an airtight floor drain).

-In the end, the customer let out a big sigh of relief knowing that water can't compromise their radon mitigation system from their older existing pump any longer.
+In the end, the customer let out a big sigh of relief knowing that water can't compromise their radon mitigation system due to inefficiencies from their older existing sump pump & drainage systems any longer.
 They also feel confident in their basements floor pressure being relieved, which will prevent cracks from forming.